ummaycoc/wc.apl/README.md

 :Until 0=≢data
 ```

-`v` is the output of the operator, we need this for technical reasons but the value won't be used.
+`v` is the output of the operator; we need this for technical reasons that I won't go into (feel free to try it with it missing), but the value won't be used.
 Our operator accepts a computation to use on each string on its left and a file descriptor on its right and loops until it has consumed all the data in the file.

 Finally, we can bring this all together in a (possibly) simpler implementation of `wc` which relies on the computations we've defined.
 Since we no longer need to use looping or conditionals in `wc` (all that work is done in `rc`), we can make `wc` a direct function: